acttos/acttos.github.io/_posts/2016-12-22-Design-Pattern-Of-Facade.md

 }
 ```

-Here `EntryInfo.java` is just a pojo which has some properties, we also need to design the common request class in real job.
+Here `EntryInfo.java` is just a pojo(plain old java object) which has some properties, we also need to design the much more complecated request class in real job.

 Now, let's finish the main method in `Facade.java`: